raspberrypilearning/becca-test-project/en/step_2.md

 START HERE
 Create colour picker sprites for each costume - these could be squares, circles, or draw them freehand with the paint tool like we did.

-Name the sprites after the colour
+Name each costume after the colour
 --- /task ---